Saturday, 19 October 2024

 Melkorka Mýrkjartansdóttir - Celts in Iceland

 The latest research on the genealogical connections between the Icelanders and the Irish on the one hand and the rest of Scandinavia on the other indicates that about eighty percent of the male population in Iceland at that time was of Nordic origin.
-However, the same research has shown that the greater part of the female population at the time was Celtic rather that Norse.
+However, the same research has shown that the greater part of the female population at the time was Celtic rather than Norse.

 It is clear that a great many of the women were of Celtic origin, captured and enslaved by the Vikings who then took them to Iceland.
 One such woman was the famous Melkorka Mýrkjartansdóttir, one of the main characters in The Saga of the Laxdalers.